UltraEngine/Documentation/CPP/Introduction.md

 <img src='https://github.com/Leadwerks/Documentation/raw/master/Images/UltraAppKit_Visual_Studio.png' width='800px'/>

+## Learning Resources ##
+- The documentation here describes all available classes and functions in the SDK.
 You can copy any code samples in the documentation into the *main.cpp* file to run that sample.
+- Officlal video tutorials are available [here](https://www.leadwerks.com/community/video/browse/3-tutorials).
+- You can ask questions and get answers from staff and other developers in the [technical assistance forum](https://www.leadwerks.com/community/forum/91-technical-assistance).